Who We Are

 In Mike’s spare time from farm, business and “honey-do” projects, he enjoys fishing and traveling.

-Rebecca’s turn: Always a horse girl, I have been a trainer, exhibitor, instructor, and judge over 50 years.
+A Rebecca’s turn: Always a horse girl, I have been a trainer, exhibitor, instructor, and judge over 50 years.
 I started showing as a gamer at age 15, then moved into performance classes.
-My 4-legged partners won many statewide championships in rail classes, reining, and of course trail over many years.
+My 4-legged partners won many statewide championships in rail classes, reining, and of course, trail over many years.
 I also trained and showed several outside horses.
-It was always rewarding to start a youngster, and watch the lights come on!
+It is rewarding to train a youngster and watch the lights come on!
 I endeavored with each one to instill an excellent basic foundation that anyone could advance from.

 I began judging at age 25, and retired at 50.
 My main focus was in 4-H, open, and foundation quarter horse shows.
 I strived to be “that” judge who exhibitors remembered as encouraging and knowledgeable, and to be recognized as a consistent, rule-following, and personable judge.
 My favorite classes to compete in and judge have always been trail events.
 From experience, I know the talent and trust it takes to reach the top level of expertise.

-After I retired from judging, the natural trail events were just catching on.
-And, it was what brought me back into a few more years of showing.
+Upon retirement from judging, the natural-setting trail events were just catching on.
+It revived my interest into a few more years of showing.
 My big black Appaloosa, J.D., and I won many difficult trail events.
-These were over typical scenarios you’d find in natural settings.
+These were set in typical scenarios you’d find in natural settings.
 No sterile arena trail class for us!
 J.D. truly enjoyed the challenges each tough competition offered.
-And me?
-I cannot lie – I really liked being the best!
+And, the best part?
+These competitions gave me the idea for Perrydale Trails – people need a place to practice!

-During this time, Mike and I explored central Oregon the best way possible: by riding well-trained, sensible horses.
-We’d camp in remote places, using only GPS and topographical maps to travel cross-country, which also helped me design Perrydale Trails.
+Also during this time, Mike and I explored central Oregon the best way possible: by riding well-trained, sensible horses.
+We’d camp in remote places, using only GPS and topographical maps to travel cross-country.
+These valuable experiences made me realize – even more – how important preparation is for safe trail rides.

 I rarely compete anymore; been there, done that.
 I’m having too much fun here at Perrydale Trails!